 Studies have shown that as we age our activity levels decrease and that decrease in exercise has a direct association with decreased life expectancy.
 There are many national initiatives that support increasing physical activity among all age groups.

 What motivates people to exercise is different for everyone, some value the idea of physical activity and have been able to experience the benefits from daily exercises, such as improved sleep, better mental health, reduced stress and anxiety, reduced risk of depression, improved energy levels, and the obvious, increased muscle tone and definition which keeps our bones healthy and strong.
 Some people also have a natural disposition for exercise and it may come easy to them as a result of being active for their whole life.
 Others have to make a conscious effort to exercise and it is work every day, but the payoff is well worth the dedication.

 Being physically active requires a minimum of 30 minutes a day of intentional activity at a moderate level to achieve health benefits.

 If you are beginning your quest to increase physical activity in your life, start slow.
 Start with 15 minutes of walking or riding a bike and build up from there to achieve a goal of 30 minutes or more per day.

 The research looking at physical activity and its association have found that leisure-time activity resulted in lower risks of colon, breast and endometrial cancers.
 Additionally, The National Cancer Institute notes a study that found a relationship between increased physical activity and decreased risks in other types of cancer.
 Specifically, the greatest risk reductions were found in esophageal, liver, gastric, kidney, and myeloid leukemia cancers.

 Other types of cancers that showed significant reductions but didn’t show as strong of an association include head and neck, rectum, and bladder cancers.

-Keep in mind that a little physical activity is better than nothing.
-Every bit of activity can help!
+Physical activity is not only important for cancer prevention but in survivorship and beyond.
+Keep in mind that a little physical activity is better than none at all — every bit of activity can help.